A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

-The current work identifies a centre-stable manifold for (\ref{NLS}) in the critical space for the equation $\dot H^{1/2}$ and shows that solutions starting on the manifold exist globally and remain on the manifold for all time.
+On the other hand, the critical $\dot H^{1/2}$ norm of solutions does not grow with time, so the manifold constructed in $\dot H^{1/2}$ is globally-in-time invariant.
+This paper identifies the critical centre-stable manifold $\mc N$ for (\ref{NLS}) in $\dot H^{1/2}$ and shows that solutions starting on $\mc N$ remain on $\mc N$ for all time.

+It is important to note that $\dot H^{1/2}$ is not an algebra and that the conditions of Theorem \ref{t1} of \cite{bates} are not met in $\dot H^{1/2}$.
+Indeed, if $\psi \in \dot H^{1/2}$, it does not follow that $|\psi|^2 \psi \in \dot H^{1/2}$, much less that this nonlinearity is Lipschitz continuous, which is Condition H3 of Theorem \ref{t1}.

+However, even though Condition H3 fails in $\dot H^{1/2}$, the conclusion of \cite{bates} --- the existence of a centre-stable manifold $\mc N$ --- still holds.